Little Golden Books: History

 In the 1980s, Golden Books introduced Golden Melody Books.
 Titles from this series included a long-lasting electronic chip that played music when readers open those books.
 Songs featured in this series range from popular children's songs such as Twinkle, Twinkle Little Star, to songs from children's TV and family movies including People in Your Neighborhood from Sesame Street and Heigh-Ho from Disney's Snow White and the Seven Dwarfs.

 In the year 2000, Encore Software produced a series of "Little Golden Books" titles for CD ROM, including The Poky Little Puppy, Mother Goose, Jack and the Beanstalk, The Velveteen Rabbit, Tootle, and The Saggy Baggy Elephant.
 These six individual titles were some of the first major software releases to be produced entirely in Macromedia Flash.

-In 2001, Random House acquired Little Golden Books for about $85 million.
+In 2001, Random House acquired Little Golden Books for about $85 million, after their parent company filed for bankruptcy twice in two years.
 At that point, nearly 15 million copies of The Poky Little Puppy had been sold, including copies in various languages.

 In 2015, with the release of Little Golden Book adaptations of the first six installments of the Star Wars saga on August 25, the Little Golden Book adaptation of Star Wars: Episode III – Revenge of the Sith became the first-ever Little Golden Book in history to come from a film that was rated PG-13 by the MPAA.
 Months later, on April 12, 2016, a Little Golden Book adaptation of Star Wars: The Force Awakens, the next film in the saga, also rated PG-13, was released.
 This release opened the door for further Little Golden Books that drew upon PG-13 rated licensed film properties; some adaptations in this criterion include the 2016 reboot of Ghostbusters, characters and storylines from the Marvel Cinematic Universe, and Jurassic Park.

 In 2023, a biography about singer-songwriter Taylor Swift became the fastest-selling in the series' history, selling one million copies in seven months.